oshi/oshi/README.md

 How is this different from ...
 ------------------------------

 * [Sigar](http://sigar.hyperic.com): Sigar is licensed under Apache 2.0 license.
-Oshi is distributed under the MIT license.
+Oshi is distributed under the EPL license.
 Oshi also uses [JNA](https://github.com/twall/jna) and doesn't require a native DLL to be installed.

 License
 -------